There was an error with your log in

 You will meet your guide at the i-Site Visitor Information Centre at 9.30 am on Day 1.

-• Secure your place for 2024 with a 25% deposit.
-The remaining amount is paid 95 days prior to departure.
+• To secure your spot, a deposit in the amount of 30% is required at the time of booking.
+The remaining amount must be paid 95 calendar days prior to the trip departure.
 For bookings within four (4) months of the departure, full payment is required.
+Once the trip is confirmed by the guide, the cancellation policy stated below applies.

 • If Client cancels the Booking anytime prior to twenty-one (21) calendar days in advance of the trip contemplated by the booking, Client is entitled to a refund in the amount of eighty percent (80%) of the total amount paid when Booking.